-Bird count data collected from May 2005- May 2007 provide a useful baseline assessment of bird species in the vicinity of the diversion wall prior to construction.
-Data collected from June 2007-May 2011 have enabled analysis of seasonal and yearly differences in bird populations during the construction and post-construction phases.
+Bird count data collected from May 2005 to May 2007 provides a useful baseline assessment of species utilising habitats in the vicinity of the diversion wall prior to construction.
+Data collected from June 2007 to May 2012 have enabled analysis of seasonal and yearly differences in bird populations during the construction and post-construction phases.

-Key open water bird species to be the subject of at least five years of postconstruction monitoring (until September 2013) include New Zealand dabchick, black shag, little black shag, little shag, black swan, New Zealand scaup, Australian coot, red-billed gull, black-billed gull, and Caspian tern.
+Key open water bird species with at least five years of post-construction monitoring, until September 2013, include New Zealand dabchick, black shag, little black shag, little shag, black swan, New Zealand scaup, Australian coot, red-billed gull, black-billed gull, and Caspian tern.
 The survey area in general provides very good habitat for open water birds, particularly New Zealand dabchick, black swan, New Zealand scaup, and Australian coot.

-Interesting findings to date include the winter roosting of Caspian tern at the delta up until 2009, but the absence of such records in 2010-2011, and the large fluctuations in numbers of little black shag (also at the delta).
+Interesting findings to date include the winter roosting of Caspian tern at the delta until 2009, but the absence of records in 2010-2011 and only one bird in 2011-2012, although they were seen at the delta, but outside of the formal monthly counts, and the large fluctuations in numbers of little black shag (also at the delta).
+The number of Caspian terns using this part of the lake can be expected to vary depending on suitable roosting habitat being available, particularly in relation to the small 'island' at the delta.
+Numbers of Caspian tern are likely to vary naturally from year to year, regardless of whether the wall had been constructed.